rregeer/dotnet-tdd-example/README.md

 - priceExcludingVat (float)
 - priceIncludingVat (float)

-Example of the elastic-search response:
+Example of the elastic-search response in json format:
 ```js
 _source: {
   id: 123456,